justinhemming/100-days-of-code/log.md

 ### Day 1: January 4th, 2017

-**Today's Progress**: Resumed FreeCodeCamp and continued with javaScript lessons
+**Today's Progress**: Resumed FreeCodeCamp and continued with javaScript lessons.
-                      Started working on an Audrey Hepburn tribute page
+                      Started working on an Audrey Hepburn tribute page.

 **Thoughts:** Struggled with converting C to F. Did a google search, found an answer and realised I was looking at it too deeply.
               First time using Flexbox.
 Used it for Audrey Hepburn page.
 Today started work on laying out a 1-3-3 grid for the front page